Logan Paul, YouTube Star, Apologizes As Critics Slam Video Showing Dead Body

 An edited version of the video was later posted to Twitter; it does not include footage of the body.
 Rather, it shows some of Paul's reactions and comments.

+When contacted by NPR, a YouTube spokesperson said, "Our hearts go out to the family of the person featured in the video."

+The site confirms that Logan Paul took the video down.
+It also notes that it works with the National Suicide Prevention Lifeline — and that it displays suicide prevention resources at the top of the results for YouTube searches related to suicide.

 Paul said that he had "demonetized" the video, which included a segment in the parking lot near the forest in which he told viewers that his laughter and attempts at humor were a coping mechanism after seeing the body.
 He had initially cast the outing as an attempt to look for ghosts — but the Aokigahara's reputation as a suicide hotspot is well-known.
-It was the subject of a Vice documentary back in 2012, for instance.
+It was the subject of a Vice documentary in 2012, for instance.

 logan paul exploiting a suicide victim in Japan to the tune of 6M+ views while youtube demonetizes students protesting in Iran is a perfect example of what a sociopathic garbage fire youtube has become. this industry has no soul left.— Laci Green (@gogreen18) January 2, 2018